 Adjust Blower Off Delay (Heat Mode)

 If desired, the main blower off time delay period may be lengthened or shortened when operating in the heating mode to provide greater comfort.
-For position and location of switches on control center.
-See Fig. 35 and 66.
+For position and location of jumpers on control center, see Fig. 35 and Fig. 66.